cobioda/longreadtools/README.md

 manipulation, making them ideal for high-throughput computational analysis.
-The [`multiple_isomatrix_conversion`](https://cobioda.github.io/longreadtools/isomatrix_tools.html#multiple_isomatrix_conversion) function from `isomatool` will be used to perform this batch conversion, setting the stage for subsequent data integration and analysis steps, such as normalization, dimensionality reduction, and cell clustering using tools like Scanpy.
+The [`multiple_isomatrix_conversion`](https://cobioda.github.io/longreadtools/isomatrix_tools.html#multiple_isomatrix_conversion) function from `isomatool` will be used to perform this batch conversion.

 ``` python
 from longreadtools.isomatool import *